-Capital grants, are made up of Devolved Formula Capital which is received by the Trust to use to maintain and improve its buildings and facilities and Conditional Improvement Fund income to be used to improve the roof at St Edmund's Academy.
+Capital grants, are made up of Devolved Formula Capital which is received by the Trust to use to maintain and improve its buildings and facilities and Conditional Improvement Fund income to be used to improve the roof and windows at St Edmund's Academy and the emergency lighting system at Reffley Academy.
+The windows project is in progress at the 31 August 2018 and the Trust is committed to completing this.